Ernest Gallo: Education

 Gallo attended Modesto Junior College, but he did not graduate.

 Career

 In 1926 at 17, Gallo worked for his father.
 Gallo harvested grapes and shipped them via railway to Chicago.
 By 18, Gallo was selling grapes in Chicago.
 During Gallo's travel from Chicago back to California, he met Giuseppe Franzia.

 In 1933, shortly after the end of prohibition and the death of his parents, Gallo co-founded the E.&J. Gallo Winery, using $5,900 in borrowed cash from his mother-in-law.
 He became head of sales, marketing and distribution.

 Philanthropy

-In 1955, Gallo created The Ernest Gallo Foundation.

-In 2008, Gallo donated $800k(USD) to the University of Notre Dame, $600,000 (USD) to Stanford University, and $3.835 million (USD) to Lucile Packard Foundation for Children's Health.
+In 1955, Gallo created The Ernest Gallo Foundation.In 2008, Gallo donated $800,000 to the University of Notre Dame, $600,000 to Stanford University, and $3.835 million to Lucile Packard Foundation for Children's Health.
 In 1980, Gallo also donated millions and created Ernest Gallo Clinic and Research Center in Emeryville, California, at University of California, San Francisco.